In 1964, Winston Moseley murdered Kitty Genovese.

 But that wasn’t exactly what happened.

-The dreadful murder of Kitty Genovese became known in scientific literature as the bystander effect, where individuals are less likely to help a victim the greater the number of bystanders.
-And Genovese’s murder is since used in numerous psychology textbooks.
+The dreadful murder of Kitty Genovese became known in scientific literature as the bystander effect, where individuals are less likely to help a victim if there are several bystanders.
+And Genovese’s murder is used as a case study in numerous psychology textbooks.

 However, the problem was that the media didn’t accurately report Kitty Genovese’s murder.

-There were witnesses to the murderer, but they didn’t see enough of what happened to understand that an assault was taking place.
+There were witnesses to the murderer, but they didn’t see enough of what happened to understand that an assault was occurring.
 They reportedly thought it was a couple arguing.

 There was no “bystander effect.”